tomkob9999/dnf_test_creator/README.md

 3. Create False cases by extracting each of selement from each condition connected by OR)

 - True cases -> Variable_Drop_One_At_a_Time(True cases) == {False Cases}

+TIPS:

+- Expressions like IF-ELSE can always be converted to AND and OR as long as the expected action is one.
+- When there are multiple actions for each condition like IF A THEN DO 1 ELSE DO 2, then use IF-ELSE with different condition attached to each IF-ELSE branches.
+The number of test cases grow only linealy by the number of conditions.
+They only add up, but not multiply.
+- For negations, use a separate variable.
+For example, if there is a and !a, then use a and na as if they are different variables, for example.